 - You will be complying with all state AND federal laws; including legal issues for international students AND unpaid internships.

-If you have any questions or concerns surrounding this topic, please contact the Internship Coordinator, Ned Khatrichettri.
+If you have any questions or concerns surrounding these topics, please contact the Internship Coordinator, Ned Khatrichettri.
 We looking forwarding to working with you!

 The Internship Coordinator will not directly provide student cover letters and resumes to you for your internship or employment opportunities.
 The National Association of College and Employers provides rationale about why this is inappropriate and inconsistent with the established ethical professional practice.